hugo-olv/justin-fowler__stickershuttle-tools/README.md

 The most important field are set at the root of each product block {}.
 ```
-@title, @handleBase, @unitPrice, @stickermulePrices
+@title, @handleBase, @sizeRange, @basePrice
 ```
-The rest can be set in bulk inside the respective @productOptions {} and @variantsOptions {} block and are optional.
+The rest can be set in bulk inside @productOptions {} and @variantsOptions {} block and are optional.

-You also have to provide a sizeRange which will tell the script how many splitted products and their corresponding variants it has to render.
+The sizeRange will tell the script how many splitted products and their corresponding variants it has to generate.

 If you want to add or remove a product, simply add or remove a block inside the @products field.

-🚨 If you remove a product from the CSV generator, you will also need to manually delete it from Shopify.
+🚨 If you remove a product from the CSV generator, you will also need to manually remove it from Shopify.

 Example of a product block :
 ```
         {
             title: 'Custom Circle/Oval Stickers',
             handleBase: 'custom-circle-oval-stickers',
-            // unitPrice: 1.15,
-            stickermulePrices: STICKERMULE_PRICE,
             sizeRange: ['1x1', '20x20'],
+            basePrice: (width, height) => {
+                // f(x) = a * x
+                const unitPrice = 0.10
+                const x = width * height
+                return (unitPrice * x)
+            },
             productOptions: {
                 'Image Src': 'https://cdn.shopify.com/s/files/1/0585/0546/1898/files/Circle_c1071b32-0487-496c-abde-3358b11a1d21.png?v=1649343985',
                 'Image Position': '1',